-The evaluation results are available to the examiner, the instructor members of the program committee, the program director, and the evaluation coordinator.
-The Annual Evaluation Plan states when the evaluation results will be available.
-The program committees can adjust their meeting schedule accordingly, if desired.
+The evaluation reports will be available no later than two weeks after the close of the feedback period for the course coordinator.
+The evaluation results are available to all lecturers of the course, the staff members of the program committee, the program director, and the evaluation coordinator.
 The program committees present an analysis of the evaluations in their annual report.